yomarguti/codestream/vscode/DEV_README.md

 "codestream.serverUrl": "https://pd-api.codestream.us:9443",
 "codestream.email": "<email>",
 "codestream.password": "<password>",
-"codestream.teamId": "<teamId>", // Shouldn't really be needed unless there are issues and you belong to more than 1 team
+"codestream.team": "<team>", // Shouldn't really be needed unless there are issues and you belong to more than 1 team
 ```

 To connect to the Production environment, use the following settings